 Elvis Baburov is a smiling, energetic and self-aware ScaleFocusarian, whо quickly settles into telling about himself. Аn unquestionable extrovert, he seems to be able to thrive in any conversation.

-“My name was chosen by my father,” he states in answer to my first question.
+“My name was chosen by my father,” he states.
 Yes, he is Bulgarian.
 Yes, it’s an untraditional name, and there is a funny story about how it was chosen.
 It had to do with his father’s stubbornness and personality, more than anything.
 “He wanted to name me after my grandfather, but they had a conflict right about the time I was born.
 And my Dad decided to name me after Elvis Presley because he thought he had the same charisma as him in his youth – true story, by the way.”

 At ScaleFocus, Elvis works as a CRM Consultant in the SAP team but with aspects of SCRUM attached.
 He thinks communication with people is